jmasterson5/final-project/README.md

 :ballot_box_with_check: Add your program to the `devel` folder.

-:ballot_box_with_check: Update the `README.md` file to your `devel` folder explaining, in detail, how to run your program.
+:ballot_box_with_check: Update the `README.md` file in your `devel` folder explaining, in detail, how to run your program.
 Instructions are in the starter file I placed in the `devel` folder.

 :ballot_box_with_check: Once finished, commit any final changes like you've done for previous projects, and sync your changes up to GitHub.

 :ballot_box_with_check: Create a pull request to turn in this assignment.
 In your pull request, include questions you'd like your classmates to give you feedback on.
+If you're creating the Pull Request on GitHub.com, the `base` branch should be `master` and the `compare` branch should be the branch you created.

 :ballot_box_with_check: Give feedback to your classmates via the [open pull requests page](https://github.com/cop1000/final-project/pulls). **You need to provide feedback to at least 3 classmates for credit.** Some useful feedback would be:
   * Does the classmate's project run on your computer?
 Don't be afraid to ask for help if it doesn't, this is a learning experience for both you and the other student.